About Formatting Embedded Targets

 If your survey absolutely needs multiple questions, you can add page breaks between the questions to eliminate scrolling.
 Instead, the visitor will click a Next button to see additional options.

-To make a survey fit on a Creative, you’ll want to adjust the font type and size.
-Navigate to the Style section of the Look & Feel menu to change the survey fonts.
+To make a survey fit on a creative, you’ll want to adjust the font type and size.
+Navigate to the Style section of the Look and feel menu to change the survey fonts.
 You can globally edit question or answer text independently of each other.

 Headers & Footers

-To do this, go to the General tab of the Look & Feel menu and select Edit on the Header or Footer settings.
+To do this, go to the General tab of the Look and feel menu and select Edit on the Header or Footer settings.

-To select a theme, go to the Theme tab of the Look & Feel menu and choose an available theme.
+To select a theme, go to the Theme tab of the Look and feel menu and choose an available theme.

-You can also add custom CSS in the Style tab of the Look & Feel menu to adjust any theme’s settings, including the spacing between questions.
+You can also add custom CSS in the Style tab of the Look and feel menu to adjust any theme’s settings, including the spacing between questions.

-There is one change within the Website/Application Feedback platform itself that may help eliminate the scrollbar.
-Since your survey will be responsive within the Creative, adjusting the height or width of your Embedded Target may impact how your survey will appear.
-To make this change, you will go to the Edit Creative tab and adjust the Embedded Target within your Creative.
+There is one change within the Website / App Feedback platform itself that may help eliminate the scrollbar.
+Since your survey will be responsive within the creative, adjusting the height or width of your embedded target may impact how your survey will appear.
+To make this change, you will go to the Edit tab of creative and adjust the embedded target within your creative.